Phantomsmedia/Wavelength/README.md

 Editing Gear Loadouts:

 To change the gear loadouts of units, go to your mission folder, the f folder, and open the assignGear folder.
 Inside are the gear loadouts of different factions.
-In this case, we'll use f_assignGear_blufor.
+In this case, we'll use f_assignGear_nato.

 Weapons: